phfroidmont/self-hosting/roles/base/README.md

 base
 ====
-Installs Ansible prerequisites if needed and than installs basic utility packages
+Installs Ansible prerequisites if needed and then installs basic utility packages